 Continuous Glucose Monitor (CGM)

-It is a small sensor that you wear under your skin, usually on your upper arm, that is connected to a transmitter.
+You wear a small sensor under your skin, usually on your upper arm, connected to a transmitter.

 There are two types of diabetes-related blood sugar levels in children and adolescents.

 What is Hyperglycaemia?